GBU-53/B StormBreaker: History

 The original Small Diameter Bomb (SDB) was developed by Boeing and made for non-moving targets.
 The SDB II is designed to destroy moving targets in dust and bad weather.
 The Raytheon version was deployed successfully in 26 missions over 21 days.
 Raytheon was awarded the contract in August, 2010.
 The North American division of MBDA continues to produce the wings.
 The Raytheon contract is worth US$450 million.
 Boeing announced that it would not protest the Raytheon award.

 On July 17, 2012 the SDB II successfully engaged and hit a moving target during a flight test at the White Sands Missile Range.
 The bomb was dropped from an F-15E Strike Eagle, then acquired, tracked, and guided itself onto a moving target using its tri-mode seeker, scoring a direct hit.

 In January 2013 four SDB IIs were loaded into the weapons bay of an F-35 Lightning II alongside an AIM-120 AMRAAM missile.
 The successful fit check validated that the SDB II was compatible with the F-35 and gave adequate clearance in sweeps of inboard and outboard bay doors.

 Two SDB IIs successfully conducted live fire tests against moving targets, one in September 2014 and the other in February 2015.
 Successful live fire tests qualified the weapon for the Air Force to make a Milestone C decision, leading to entering low-rate initial production (LRIP).

 The SDB II received Milestone C approval in early May 2015, completing a five-year development program and clearing it for production and deployment with the F-15E.
 A handful of failed test shots prolonged development from four years to five, but per-unit cost was $115,000 (year 2015 US Dollar valuation), reduced from the earlier goal of $180,000 (year 2010 US Dollar valuation, equivalent to $196,193 in 2015, inflation adjusted).
 Raytheon was awarded a $31 million contract on 12 June 2015 for the first LRIP lot of 144 SDB IIs.

 Raytheon considered offering the SDB II to the United Kingdom for their Spear Capability 3 requirement to arm the Royal Air Force Eurofighter Typhoon and Royal Navy F-35B.
 To compete with MBDA's offer of a powered weapon, Raytheon considered a powered SDB II variant.
 In May 2016, the UK awarded a contract to MBDA to develop the SPEAR 3 missile, as it was the only weapon to meet the UK’s operational requirement.
+However, delays with Spear 3 led the United Kingdom to acquire SDB II as an interim capability for its F-35B aircraft in 2026.

 The Republic of Korea Air Force is considering adopting the SDB II for use on its F-15K aircraft, as the bomb's capability to destroy moving targets more than 60 km away in all kinds of weather is useful to strike North Korean mobile missile launchers.
 In October 2017, the U.S. approved the sale of 3,900 SDBs to the Royal Australian Air Force for use on their F-35As.